I’ve seen a decent amount of bewilderment as to why Facebook would spend $400, 000 on an acquisition of GIPHY.

 Apple allowed me to put my creative energies to use.
 It enabled me to move halfway across the country to start over, and it inspired me to strike out on my own.

 I learned more working for Apple than I did through all of college and high school combined.
 I grew more as a person than I could have possibly imagined.
 Apple filled me with memories and experiences that I will cherish until I die.
 All of that, those people and memories are a part of me; many of them mean more than anything else ever will.
 I wouldn’t trade any of it, the good or the bad, for anything.

 This morning I woke up in a hostel in Bruges and heard the news.
 I looked at Twitter, and it was filled with loving, thoughtful comments and not a single one in poor taste.
 I then looked through Instagram, and it was flooded with photo tributes.
 Every news site was filled with articles and comments regarding his passing.

 And I wept.

 I never met the man, I never even saw him in person (though I apparently stood right next to him and didn’t know it), and yet there I was, standing on a picturesque bridge in the middle of Bruges on a dreary, cold day openly weeping.

 My friend Nick today, posted on his Facebook regarding Steve’s death.
 He mused on how people feel like they know someone in the public eye when they don’t know their internal person.
 He said that he hopes Jobs was as good in person as we all like to think he was.
 I would like to counter that point.

 That one man who Nick claims I didn’t know, whom I never met and who probably didn’t even know I existed, profoundly changed my life for the better.
 For that, I am eternally grateful.

-When I heard of his retirement, I did something that I swore as an employee I’d never do.
+When I heard of his retirement, I did something that I swore as an employee I would never do.